Amazon Bedrock AI Connector Setup Guide

 Although Tealium does not process the flow’s API response, an output node is required to complete the flow.

-Connecting your Lambda output to the FlowOutputNode doesn’t affect Tealium processing, but helps you verify the flow works with the following tools:
+Connecting your Lambda output to the FlowOutputNode doesn’t affect Tealium processing, but helps you verify that the flow works with the following tools:

 - Debug in the Bedrock console.